J.D. Villanova University School of Law

 B.A.
 StoneHill College

 Robyn B. Gigl has been practicing law for more than 35 years representing clients in state and federal courts in New Jersey.
 Her practice involves handling complex litigation including employment law, commercial and business litigation, estate litigation and white-collar criminal defense.
 She routinely advises corporations on all aspects of their employment practices.
-Her employment litigation experience includes the representation of employers and employees on a myriad of issues including employment discrimination, wrongful termination, employment agreements, diversity training, the development of employment policies and the internal investigations of employment complaints.
+Her employment litigation experience includes the representation of employers and employees on a myriad of issues including employment discrimination, wrongful termination, employment agreements, restrictive covenants, diversity training, the development of employment policies and the internal investigations of employment complaints.
 She has also defended financial institutions in connection with class action lawsuits filed against them alleging violations of the Uniform Commercial Code.
 She has tried cases in both state and federal courts and was one of the defense attorneys in a 21 month federal trial – the longest criminal trial in the state’s history – in which all the defendants were acquitted.

-Ms. Gigl is a Vice Chair of the New Jersey State Bar Association’s Judicial and Prosecutorial Appointments Committee, a member of the Diversity Committee, a Past Chair of the Bar’s LGBT Rights Section, and has been appointed by the New Jersey Supreme Court to the Court’s Committee on Minority Concerns.
-She also serves on the Board of Directors of Garden State Equality.
+Ms. Gigl has been appointed by the New Jersey Supreme Court to the Court's Committee on Minority Concerns.
+She is also a Vice Chair of the New Jersey State Bar Association's Judicial and Prosecutorial Appointments Committee, a member of the Diversity Committee, the Women in the Profession Section and a Past Chair of the Bar's LGBT Right Section.

-Robyn lectures frequently on LGBT issues, and in particular on transgender issues in the workplace and schools.
-Her candor and humor helps put a human face on these issues, with the goal of assisting and educating employers and organizations to the challenges faced by their LGBT employees, staff and students.
-Robyn has been interviewed on NPR and spoken to, amongst others, the New Jersey Judicial College, the Administrative Office of the Courts, the NJ Institute for Continuing Legal Education, the New Jersey State Bar Association, the Alaska Bar Association, the Missouri Bar Association, the Bar of the City of New York, the University of Virginia Law School, Rutgers Law School and has done diversity training for numerous private employers and organizations.
+Robyn lectures frequently on diversity issues, and in particular on LGBTQ issues in the workplace and schools.
+She has been interviewed on NPR and spoken to, amongst others, the New Jersey Judicial College, the Administrative Office of the Courts, the NJ Institute for Continuing Legal Education, the New Jersey State Bar Association, the Alaska Bar Associate, the Missouri Bar Association, the Bar of the City of New York, the University of Virginia Law School, Rutgers Law School and has done diversity training for numerous private employers and organizations.